Lakers Video: LeBron James Shows Out With DeMar DeRozan In Drew League

 As someone who’s used to playing a lot more basketball than that, it comes as no surprise that James has been itching to get back out of the court in the middle of July.
 With that, it was announced that James would play in the famous Drew League in Los Angeles on Saturday afternoon for the first time since 2011.

 James did in fact play in the game and dominated to the tune of 42 points, 16 rebounds and four steals, leading the MMV Cheaters to a 104-102 victory over Black Pearl Elite.
-Here are some of the top highlights from James’ game, via Ball Is Life:
+Here are some of the top highlights from James’ game, via Uninterrupted:

 Kyrie Irving, whose name has been in recent trade rumors involving the Lakers, was scheduled to play in the game before James but did not show up.
 There were some rumblings going around that Irving would play in the same game as James, but that ultimately never came to fruition.